 Has your child suddenly developed OCD, tics, ADHD, anxiety, anorexia, or other difficult behaviors?

-Sometimes the explanation for this sudden and severe onset may be as simple as a strep infection.
+Sometimes the explanation for this sudden and severe onset may be as simple as an infection.